 Since the earliest time, the Catholic Church has venerated the Blessed Virgin Mary as the Ark of the New Covenant.
 The first converts to the Christian faith were Jews, as were most of them in the first century during the Apostolic age.
 Because of their Judaic heritage, they naturally perceived Mary to be the anti-type of the Ark of the Covenant and saw its culmination in her.
 The parallel was so clear to them that it became a sacred tradition of the Church, one that has lasted in the Church to this present day.
 Just as the Israelites venerated the Ark until its disappearance prior to the Babylonian captivity in the 6th century B.C., so did the first Christian Ecclesia revere the mother of the Lord because of her personal association with the physical manifestation of God’s presence on earth in the hypostatic order of Christ’s incarnation.

 The connection became clear.
-As the mother of our Lord, Mary held not only the Divine Word, but also in his person the High Priest in the order of Melchizedek (Heb 5:8-10), and the “true manna come down from heaven” – the “Bread of Life” (Jn 6:35, 51).
+As the mother of our Lord, Mary held not only the Divine Word, but also in his person the High Priest in the order of Melchizedek (Hebrews 5:8-10), and the “true manna come down from heaven” – the “Bread of Life” (John 6:35, 51).
 Mary held within her the anti-typical embodiment of the sacred relics in the Ark.
 Since they find their ultimate fulfillment in the holy person of the Divine Son, so too the Ark that held them must culminate in the holy person of the Blessed Virgin Mary who conceived and bore him in her sacred womb which was his personal dwelling place.

 That this nascent Marian tradition of the Church did in fact exist is undeniably certain.
 In his Gospel, St. Luke draws a parallel between Mary and the Ark by alluding to persons and events found in the Book of Exodus, the Second Book of Samuel, 1 Chronicles, 1 Kings, and Zephaniah.
 All that the evangelist has written by Divine inspiration is drawn from what has been handed on through the Apostolic Tradition of the Church.
-Everything recorded in his Gospel comes from the first witnesses and servants of the spoken word or oral tradition (Lk 1:1-4).
+Everything recorded in his Gospel comes from the first witnesses and servants of the spoken word or oral tradition (Luke 1:1-4).

 Keeping this in mind, let us now examine what Luke has penned, as we continue to critically examine this nascent Marian tradition of the Church.
 Let’s see how he draws a comparison between Mary and the Ark of the Covenant in many ways by referring to persons and events in the Old Testament.
-We cannot help but remark the parallelism in the evangelist’s Gospel.
+We cannot help but remark on the parallelism in the evangelist’s Gospel.
 What we are about to see is by no means just a coincidence.
 Rather, what we have is a fine example of Biblical typology.
 There is something very significant about Mary that God wants us to pay close attention to in His written word, only it isn’t mentioned explicitly or in a purely literal sense (sensus plenior).
 To make sense of Mary, we must read the Scriptures in more than one sense.
 This includes the spiritual sense (allegorical, analogical, anagogical, or moral).